bjrn/instant.page/README.md

-# instant.page
+# near-instant.page

-> **Note** This is a slightly modified version of the [original instant.page script](https://github.com/instantpage/instant.page).
-The main differences are that configuration via <body> attributes has been removed and `mousedown=true` by default.
+> **Note** This is a slightly modified version of the [original instant.page script](https://www.npmjs.com/package/instant.page).
+The main differences are that configuration via `<body>` attributes has been removed and `mousedown=true` by default.
+Still possible to disable preloading on individual links via `<a data-no-instant href="...">`.

 **Make your site’s pages instant in 1 minute and improve your conversion rate by 1%.**

 :information_source: Info is on [the website](https://instant.page).

-:scroll: The source is in [instantpage.js](https://github.com/instantpage/instant.page/blob/master/instantpage.js).
+:scroll: The original source is in [instantpage.js](https://github.com/instantpage/instant.page/blob/master/instantpage.js).

 :star2: Star this repository to follow its development.